mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 -----------------

 Server is a simple broadcast application: whenever client sends a message, it will be echoed to all connected clients.
 Python server code can be found
-[here](https://github.com/MrJoes/sockjs-tornado/blob/master/examples/bench/bench.py). sockjs-node server code is just an "broadcast" example with disabled logging, found in sockjs-node repository.
+[here](https://github.com/MrJoes/sockjs-tornado/blob/master/examples/bench/bench.py). sockjs-node server code is "broadcast" example found in sockjs-node repository with logging disabled.

 Client is a little more complicated.
 It makes a set number of connections to the server (concurrency level), sends a certain number of messages per second across all clients and measures time that elapses between when the message is sent and when it receives the server-broadcasted version